Lab Policy

 • Describe the available data

-• Calculate any relevant summary statistics
+• Calculate and report any relevant summary statistics

 • Include at least one relevant visualization